wa101200/argocd-ci-aware-generator/README.md

 ## Current Support and Contributions

-This plugin is currently implemented for **GitHub Actions** only, as it was developed for a specific use case.
+This plugin currently supports **GitHub Actions** only.
+It was developed for a specific use case and integrates exclusively with GitHub's CI check API.

 **Contributions are welcome!** We encourage pull requests to add support for other SCM providers such as GitLab, Bitbucket, or others.